Sunday, March 29, 2026

 "What?
 How would you know?"

 "Well, they sent me over to brief him once, before a press conference, where they knew he was going to get grilled at length, and in detail, about some legislation concerning older workers, who, it turned out, were actually less likely to miss work, and who were more productive than most of the younger workers everyone was so eager please.
+And the thing is, older people vote.

 And he listens and I keep pausing, so he can take some notes on his little index cards, but he writes nothing down, and just says, 'Yes, keep going.'
-So, I keep going and fifteen minutes later he says.
+So, I keep going, and fifteen minutes later he says.
 'Okay, got it.'
-And he goes out to the podium in the press room and they grill him and he hits them with everything I had just given him, no notes, like it's all stuff he knows backwards and forwards.
+And he goes out to the podium in the press room and they grill him, and he hits them with everything I had just given him, no notes, like it's all stuff he knows backwards and forwards.
 Mind like a steel trap.
 He was no slouch, mentally."

 "Wait!"
 I stopped my father.
 "You went to the White House?"